 Massachusetts requires all energy suppliers to include a minimum amount of MA Class I renewable energy that increases annually.
 If the supplier does not meet these requirements, the supplier is required to pay a penalty.
-This policy, called the Renewable Portfolio Standard, provides growing demand for renewable energy, which incentivizes new renewable generation facilities to be built.
+This policy, called the Renewable Portfolio Standard (RPS), provides growing demand for renewable energy which incentivizes new renewable generation facilities to be built.
 By purchasing a significant quantity of extra MA Class I renewable energy, Brookline is incentivizing even more renewable energy generation development in New England.

 How big is our impact?

-In 2020, Brookline Green Electricity bought 40,618 MWh of extra MA Class I renewable energy, above and beyond State requirements.
-These voluntary purchases are equivalent to the annual production of 9 typical wind turbines (1.5 MW each).
+In 2020, Brookline Green Electricity bought 40,618 MWh of extra MA Class I renewable energy, above and beyond state requirements.
+These voluntary purchases are equivalent to the annual production of nine typical wind turbines (1.5 MW each).